ElizaLo/Product-Management-and-Leadership/README.md

 - Imagine it failed.
 What caused it to fail?
 List a few ideas.
 - What’s a 10% mitigation you could do to buffer against this happening?

+What do pre-mortem questions look like in practice?

+Pre-mortem questions aren’t hard and don’t need to be like a formula.
+The goal is only to have a habit of pausing to ‘think forward’.
+This means doing a quick check for potential risks and blockers, and then creating mitigations.

+Here are some pre-mortem questions you could ask your team.

+- Let’s pause for a moment and think forward: what could get in the way of this project going well?
+- What might we be overlooking?
+- Imagine that this project would fail.
+What would cause it to fail?
+- What lack of information could set us back?
+- What are some of the risks or challenges we might not be thinking about but should be?
+- What’s one thing we can do to increase the chances of success by 10%?
+- What are some mitigations we can do to prevent issues from happening?

+With your team, share this: “Ok team, let’s do a quick pre-mortem on this before we dive in.
+Imagine we are looking into a crystal ball, and this project has failed.
+It’s a mess.
+Now, everybody, take 2 minutes and write down all the reasons why you think the project failed.”

+Collect the ideas, have the team vote on what they think the biggest risk is from the list.
+Then, brainstorm a list of mitigations for that top risk.

 ### Improve on Strategic Thinking